The attractive young woman pushed back her wet hair as she came in from the darkness. Then smiled apologetically. “I’m sorry it’s so late, Mr Macon.”

 “I am, but David moved here from Redhill about five years ago, after his wife left him.
 He said he couldn’t bear to stay there.”

-She looked at the engagement ring.
+She glanced at the engagement ring.
 “We haven’t set a date yet.
 He keeps putting it off; sometimes I think he is frightened of being left again.”

-Chris did not like the picture of David Lewis that was forming.
+Chris didn’t like the picture of David Lewis that was forming.
 “It’s understandable, I suppose.
 What makes you think he is seeing someone else?”